For use in preparation of 2022 tax returns

-- the person has a severe and prolonged mental or physical impairment (the impairment has lasted or is expected to last at least one year),
+- you have a severe and prolonged mental or physical impairment (the impairment has lasted or is expected to last at least one year);

-- the impairment markedly restricts the person’s ability to perform a basic activity of daily living, or the person must dedicate a certain amount of time to life-sustaining therapy, and
+- the impairment markedly restricts your ability to perform a basic activity of daily living, or you must dedicate a certain amount of time to life-sustaining therapy; and

 - a doctor or other accepted medical professional has certified in writing that the two conditions above are true.

 Ask your doctor whether they can certify that you have a qualifying impairment, and talk to your tax advisor about whether claiming this tax credit makes sense for you.

 Your first $200 of eligible donations to qualifying charities qualify for a federal non-refundable tax credit of 15%.
 Any contributions over and above that amount entitle you to a non-refundable tax credit of 29%.
 This tax credit rate increases to 33% if you have enough taxable income to be subject to the top 33% federal income tax rate.

 Combine your claims: If you and your spouse or common-law partner make separate charitable contributions, consider claiming all your donations on a single return.
 This way you will qualify for the lower tier (15% rate on the first $200) only once, as opposed to twice if donations are claimed individually, and more of your contributions will be eligible for the higher-tier tax credit.